Zylops/Tododay/README.md

 # Host this on your end:
 I used [XAMPP](https://www.apachefriends.org/index.html), so youll need to install that.
-Copy the repo to a directory inside htdocs (usually C://XAMPP/htdocs), and setup the database as follows using phpmyadmin (usually on localhost/phpmyadmin):
+Copy the repo to a directory inside htdocs (usually C://XAMPP/htdocs), and setup the database (named tododb) as follows using phpmyadmin (usually on localhost/phpmyadmin):

 ### Users table: